Focus-On-Agency/shopify-component/README.md

-# shopify stendalone
+# Shopify Stendalone

 ## Description

-This repo contains the code for the Shopify component stendalone.
-You can use this component for your Shopify store.
-It is a standalone component and can be used in any project.
+This repo contains a standalone component for Shopify.
+This are a simple component that can be used in any Shopify project.

 ## Installation